 Moderate hiking trail with clear directional signage.
 May include minor natural hazards such as short, steep sections, steps, and unstable or slippery surfaces.
 An average level of fitness is needed.

-Extremely difficult, rough, unformed trail with very difficult sections and limited directional marking.
-You will encounter natural hazards such as long, steep sections, rock scrambles, and frequent unstable or slippery surfaces.
+Challenging, rough, unformed trail with very difficult sections and limited directional marking.
+You may encounter natural hazards such as long, steep sections, rock scrambles, and frequent unstable or slippery surfaces.
 Only for self-reliant, very experienced bushwalkers with a high level of fitness.

 Canoeing and kayaking